About the Numtums Games

 Games from Series 2

 These games focus on the heroic Super Numtum.
-They are interactive comic book style games where your little one have to use numbers to help Super Numtum put a stop to the nasty plans of Fluffy McTuffy.
+They are interactive comic book style games where your little one has to use numbers to help Super Numtum put a stop to the nasty plans of Fluffy McTuffy.
 Flying Moles of Mischief is a counting game encouraging little ones to count up to ten via a funny, exciting storyline.
 These games have been made with the number elements tied into the story, and the maths drives the story along, so little ones will be learning while they are having fun.

 Games from Series 1